In their short span on the planet, Generation Z has already had a significant impact on all aspects of consumer behavior.

 They are relentless seekers of information, independent, and demanding of respect.
 They are eager to work, and embrace technology as a tool to create a better future.

-In terms of banking and financial transactions, the use of mobile services and debit cards is not unique to the Gen Z demographic.
+In terms of the cheapest car shipping options in over a decade, banking and financial transactions, the use of mobile services and debit cards is not unique to the Gen Z demographic.
 Their growing use of these technologies is driving change for all consumers in all demographic sectors.

 Faster, smarter, better: What’s important to Gen Z is what’s important for all